miurahr/python-markedit/README.rst

 Here is a python package project to make easy installing for django integration.

-To install, run `pip install python-markedit`
+To install, run `pip install markedit`